ipveka/SC_Labs/README.md

 ```

 **Features:**
+- 🏠 **Beautiful Landing Page** - Modern interface with module cards and navigation
-- 📊 Interactive data generation with real-time visualization
+- 📊 **Interactive Data Generation** - Real-time visualization with trend analysis
-- 📈 Neural network forecasting with accuracy metrics
+- 📈 **Neural Network Forecasting** - Choose from 3 ML models (SimpleFeedForward, DeepAR, Transformer)
-- 📦 Inventory optimization with dynamic charts
+- 📦 **Inventory Optimization** - Dynamic charts with safety stock visualization
-- 🚚 Route planning with truck utilization analysis
+- 🚚 **Route Planning** - Truck utilization analysis and distance optimization
+- ⚙️ **Settings Panel** - Centralized configuration for all modules
+- 🔄 **Seamless Navigation** - Navigate between modules with persistent state

 The dashboard provides a user-friendly interface to explore all supply chain optimization modules without writing code.
+Each module can be accessed independently, and you can navigate between them at any time.

 ## 📓 Interactive Notebooks